OlexiyKhokhlov/avltree/README.md

 ```

 ## Implementations details
- - Every node has only two pinters
+ - Every node has only two pointers
  - Insert and Erase methods aren't recursive

 ## TODO